 [Muddy Roots Records]

-(by Don Davis, former member of Pee Wee King & His Golden West Cowboys)
+A Grand Ole Lady - (by Don Davis, former member of Pee Wee King & His Golden West Cowboys)

-There is a house at 620 Boscobel Street in East Nashville - a yellow stone house between Shelby Avenue and Woodland Street.
-It became famous because of the Grand Ole Opry stars and musicians it housed.
+There is a house at 620 Boscobel Street in East Nashville - a yellow stone house between Shelby Avenue and Woodland Street. it became famous because of the Grand Ole Opry stars and musicians it housed.
 Delia Upchurch was the owner and 'Den Mother' to all of us.
 We called her 'Mom.'
-Mom (or 'Ma' as some would say) was just a Nashville homemaker who opened her house in East Nashville to struggling young musicians, many of whom were so young they were experiencing their first time away from their own home and family.
+Mom (or 'Ma' as some would say) was just a Nashville homemaker who opened her house in East Nashville to struggling young musicians, man of whom were so young they were experiencing their first time away from their own home and family.

 Shorty Boyd was the first person who stayed there at a time when Mom's husband, Louis K. Upchurch, was still alive.
 Shorty talked them into letting him stay there, too, as we were both members of Pee Wee King's band then.
 When Mr. Upchurch died, I was in California, and when I got back Mom was grieving.

 I talked mom into letting other musicians live there, because I knew if anybody could cheer her up it would be a bunch of dang hillibilly pickers.
 I told her it would be an income she needed.
 When she agreed, everybody started moving in there.